uranusjr/molt/README.md

 ### `molt latest`

-Lists latest version (globally and compatible) of a package on the package index.
+List latest version (globally and compatible) of a package on the package index.
 Useful if you want to add a pinned package to the manifest, but don’t immediately know what version to use.